Steak ‘n Shake Bacon ‘n Cheese Double Steakburger

 One of the most commonly used food emulsifiers is soy lecithin.
 Alternative sources include sunflower, egg yolk, guar gum, xanthan gum, and gelatin.

-You will find soy lecithin (and other emulsifiers) in mayonnaise, salad dressings, chocolate, soups, sauces, and baked goods, among other processed foods.
+Soy lecithin is used in mayonnaise, salad dressings, chocolate, soups, sauces, and baked goods, among other processed foods.

 What are These Ingredients?